 Canada is one of only two sides in the competition ranked outside of the world’s top 20.
 Though they’re still lagging behind their North American counterparts, they will by no means be a pushover for middle tier opposition.

-Key Player: Tyler Ardon.
+Key Player: Tyler Ardron.
 Currently playing in New Zealand, the dynamic loose forward will be hoping to bring that experience into the Canadian dressing room in Japan.

 Namibia may be the lowest ranked side in the competition but they are appearing in their sixth World Cup in a row, an impressive feat indeed.
 In 2003 they got beaten 142-0 by a rampant Australian side, a tournament record.
 But as Namibia – and other developing rugby nations – continue to improve, the days of tonne-plus winning margins in the World Cup seem a long way behind us.

 Key Player: Renaldo Bothma.
-The flanker and captain is currently playing for English premiership side, London Harlequins.
+The flanker and captain is currently playing for the English premiership side Harlequins.

 Feature image courtesy of World Rugby